rishabh706/NYC-Taxi-Fare-Prediction/README.md

 # Problem Statement

-1. To predict the fare amount based on latitude,longitude,passenger_count and other related features
+1. To predict the fare amount based on geographical and datetime features

 # Dataset Description
-1. The Dataset consists of 50,000 rows and 8 different columns(features)
+1. The dataset consists of 50,000 rows and 8 different columns(features)

-2. The Dataset is splitted into 80:20 ratio.80% of the data is kept for training and 20% for test
+2. The dataset is splitted into 80:20 ratio.80% of the data is kept for training and 20% for test

 # Approach Used